 Schedule an Appointment

 Unfortunately, diagnosing yourself is never as easy as it’s made out to be.
 These are merely tips or suggestions when dealing with sensitive teeth.
-If you’re still experiencing pain when eating foods with contradicting temperatures, it’s best to schedule an appointment with your dentist.
+If you’re still experiencing pain when eating foods with contradicting temperatures, it’s best to schedule a dental check up with your dentist.
 He or she will be able to determine the cause behind your sensitive teeth and provide you with specific steps in order to return your teeth to normal health.
 This is why it’s always best to schedule your appointments twice a year, in order for you and your dentist to identify problems in the making.